Paul Trueman: Storylines

 That same year, Paul begins a sexual relationship with Billy's ex-girlfriend Janine Butcher (Charlie Brooks); she concocts a plan to fleece her step-brother Barry Evans (Shaun Williamson) of all his money and invites Paul into her scheme, which he accepts.
 Janine professes to love Barry while all the time sleeping with Paul.
 However, on Janine's wedding day to Barry, Paul attempts to stop the plan by confessing that he loves her and they do not need Barry's money.
-However, Janine refuses and marries Barry anyway - as she has also been led to believe that he is terminally ill and could use the opportunity to inherit his wealth.
-But when Janine learns from Barry that his illness is a false alarm, she becomes repulsed and confesses that their marriage is a sham to him - also revealing her affair with Paul in the process.
-Barry attempts to get Janine to love him by forgiving her, but she ends up pushing him away and Barry consequently falls down a ravine to his death.
+However, Janine refuses and marries Barry anyway, as she has also been led to believe that he is terminally ill and could use the opportunity to inherit his wealth.
+However, when Janine learns from Barry that his illness is a false alarm, she becomes repulsed by him, and confesses that their marriage is a sham, also revealing her affair with Paul in the process.
+Barry attempts to get Janine to love him by forgiving her, but she ends up pushing him away, and Barry consequently falls down a ravine to his death.